 Summary: This bill, in conjunction with related provisions of the TK-12 education trailer bill, would extend access to transitional kindergarten programs to all five-year-olds, phased in over four years.
 Transitional kindergarten is only available to a child who has their fifth birthday between September 2 and December 2 of the school year they would enter kindergarten.
 Beginning with the 2022-23 school year, the eligibility window would expand by two months per year and would be open to all children starting in 2025-26.
-Other provisions would provide additional funding to the Local Control Funding Formula base grant if specific conditions are met including a minimum school day length equivalent to that of grades 1-3, a 24 pupil class size maximum, specified adult to student ratios, and having at least one credentialed teacher with early childhood education experience defined as at least 24 units of early childhood education experience defined as at least 24 units of early childhood school classroom setting, or holding a Commission-issued child development teacher permit.
+Other provisions would provide additional funding to the Local Control Funding Formula base grant if specific conditions are met including a minimum school day length equivalent to that of grades 1-3, a 24 pupil class size maximum, specified adult to student ratios, and having at least one credentialed teacher with early childhood education experience defined as at least 24 units of early childhood education or child development coursework, professional experience in a preschool classroom setting, or holding a Commission-issued child development teacher permit.